gxercavins/dataflow-samples/when-are-pubsub-messages-acked/README.md

 Listed 0 items.
 ```

 Is the message lost in this case?
 Data is durably committed within the pipeline so unless we cancel or drain the job we can still recover it.
 In this example we can just re-create the table again.
-For other errors, such as schema mismatch, to "rescue" in-flight data we can resort to a job update, but it might not be feasible for all cases.
+For other errors, such as schema mismatch, to "rescue" in-flight data we can resort to a job update (it might not be feasible for all cases, though, and will depend on which step is the data buffered).
 Refer to the [docs](https://cloud.google.com/dataflow/pipelines/updating-a-pipeline) for more information.
 Launch the job with the same name of the pipeline that you want to update in the `--jobName` parameter and add the `--update` flag.
 Both pipelines will have the same job name.
-If you inspect the stuck job, in the job summary tab you'll see the ID of the new updated job.
+If you inspect the stuck job, in the job summary tab you'll see the ID of the new updated job where processing will continue.

+## Conclusions

 As a summary, the way this is implemented in Dataflow, we don't have direct control on when messages are ACKed.
 This will depend on the underlying structure of the pipeline but it's not straightforward to force/prevent fusion.
 In most cases, we'll have more than a single fused step and need to account for updating streaming jobs instead of cancelling/draining them to avoid data loss.